bbinet/pillarstack/README.md

 So PillarStack `ext_pillar` returns the `stack` dict, the contents of which Salt takes care to merge in with all of the other pillars and finally return the whole pillar to the minion.

+## Merging strategies

+The way the data from a new `yaml_data` dict is merged with the existing `stack` data can be controlled by specifying a merging strategy.
+Right now this strategy can either be `merge-last` (the default), `merge-first`, or `overwrite`.

+Note that scalar values like strings, integers, booleans, etc. are always evaluated using the `overwrite` strategy (other strategies don`t make sense in that case).

+The merging strategy can be set by including a dict in the form of:

+    __: <merging strategy>

+as the first item of the dict or list.
+This allows fine grained control over the merging process.

+### `merge-last` (default) strategy

+If the `merge-last` strategy is selected (the default), then content of dict or list variables is merged recursively with previous definitions of this variable (similarly to the `recurse` salt `pillar_source_merging_strategy`)..
+This allows for extending previously defined data.

+### `merge-first` strategy

+If the `merge-first` strategy is selected, then the content of dict or list variables are swapped between the `yaml_data` and `stack` objects before being merged recursively with the `merge-last` previous strategy.

+### `overwrite` strategy

+If the `overwrite` strategy is selected, then the content of dict or list variables in `stack` is overwritten by the content of `yaml_data` dict.
+So this allows one to overwrite variables from previous definitions.